ln5/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct.md

 The data received in a GET of the well-known URL or sent in the POST is defined in {{SCTfeedback-dataformat}}.

-HTTPS servers SHOULD share all SCT's and certificate data they see that pass the checks above, but MAY as an optimisation chose to not share SCT's that the operator consider legitimate.
+HTTPS servers SHOULD share all SCTs and certificate data they see that pass the checks above, but MAY as an optimisation chose to not share SCTs that the operator consider legitimate.
 An example of a legitimate SCT might be one that was received from a CA as part of acquisition of a certificate.
 Another example is an SCT received directly from a CT log when submitting a certificate chain.

-HTTPS servers MUST NOT share any other data that they may learn from the submission of SCT's by HTTP clients.
+HTTPS servers MUST NOT share any other data that they may learn from the submission of SCTs by HTTP clients.

 Auditors SHOULD provide the following URL accepting HTTPS POSTing of SCT feedback data: